catsbyy/catsbyy/README.md

 ### I am a student and developer

 I'm a second-year student and my major is Software Engineering.
-I like programming because it it seems to me that this activity is creative and strict at the same time.
+I like programming because it seems to me that this activity is creative and strict at the same time.
 In addition to taking classes, I have spent my time engaging in different courses and creating programs for myself. (**I'll rewrite it, probably**)